qteatime/kate/docs/dev-manual.md

 - Avoid players being overly cautious of downloading a small game packaged as a native executable because they have been a victim of malware before;

-- Have the option of package the emulator with your game as a webpage, which can then be used to provide a web-playable version in a platform like Itch.io, or on your own site;
+- Have the option of packaging the emulator with your game as a webpage, which can then be used to provide a web-playable version in a platform like Itch.io, or on your own site;

 - Use the same game making tools you're already familiar with, as long as they have an option to make a web export; and